MaxStrange/Artie/electrical-schematics/controller-module/REVISIONS.md

 # Revisions

+## Rev 0.2

+* This is the circuit board you need for Artie Aardvark.
+* This is a Raspberry Pi Hat which should have female pins soldered to the *underside of the board*, then the board should be slotted onto the RPi itself.
+* The micro USB adapter is for a serial (UART) connection to the Raspberry Pi.
+* No need to supply any power to the Raspberry Pi itself.
+  Power is supplied by means of the [head's power rail board](../head-power-rail/REVISIONS.md).

 ## Rev 0.1

 * This is a Raspberry Pi Hat which should have female pins soldered to the *underside of the board*,